 9th stage: Goms - Goms

-The Tour de Suisse 2019 will end with a thundering queen stage through the classic Alpine circuit of the Furka, Susten and Grimsel passes.
-These three hors catégorie passes will see the cyclists climb more than 4,000 metres in total, with barely a flat stretch for relief.
+The Tour de Suisse 2019 will end with a thundering queen stage through the Alpine circuit of the Nufenen, Gotthard and Furka passes.
+These three hors catégorie passes will see the cyclists climb more than 3,000 metres in total, with barely a flat stretch for relief.

 The queen stage keeps the thrills of this year’s Tour de Suisse going right to the end.